Improving Transitions for Young People Fund

 What is the Improving Transitions for Young People Fund?

-The fund's first two projects are ‘Expanding Worlds’ from Martin House Children’s Hospice, working in partnership with St Leonard's Hospice; and ‘Futures’ from Volunteering Matters, in partnership with Acorns Children’s Hospice.
+Round One of funding saw two projects receive funding: ‘Expanding Worlds’ from Martin House Children’s Hospice, working in partnership with St Leonard's Hospice; and ‘Futures’ from Volunteering Matters, in partnership with Acorns Children’s Hospice.

 In partnership with St Leonard’s Hospice for adults, Martin House Children's Hospice's project will enable young people to build their resilience and develop skills as they move from the teenage world to the adult world.
 Working collaboratively with young people, Expanding Worlds will help to identify the areas of biggest challenge and need for them in their move into adulthood, across physical health, emotional well-being, social, housing needs, work and leisure.
 The project partners will support young people to develop their own direction for the sessions during the project, giving them the opportunity to learn, implement and develop their self-management, proactivity, negotiation skills and resilience.